-Why Princess Charlotte Will Never Be Your Average Spare Heir
+Why Princess Charlotte Will Never Be Your Average Spare Heir - E!
+Online

 Not all that long ago, Princess Charlotte wouldn't have even been a spare heir.
 She would've just been a plain ol' princess.

 But in 2013, with the Succession to the Crown Act, retroactively applying to all those born after Oct.
-28, 2011, Queen Elizabeth II and the British Parliament made it so that the line of succession would stop skipping over girls in favor of younger brothers, and made it so that a daughter of the heir to the throne would remain in line according to her place in the birth order.
+28, 2011, the now-late Queen Elizabeth II and the British Parliament made it so that the line of succession would stop skipping over girls in favor of younger brothers, and made it so that a daughter of the heir to the throne would remain in line according to her place in the birth order.

 Yes, that only took until 2013.

-Anyway, Charlotte—who will still descend the ladder when her big brother Prince Georgestarts his own family one day, as Prince Harry did when Prince William and Kate Middleton started theirs—was already destined to be so much more than a spare heir, a term that dates back to the late 1800s, when American Consuelo Vanderbilt described her two children with the 9th Duke of Marlborough as "the heir and the spare."
+Anyway, Charlotte—who will still descend the ladder when her big brother Prince George starts his own family one day, as Prince Harry did when Prince William and Kate Middleton started theirs—was already destined to be so much more than a spare heir, a term that dates back to the late 1800s, when American Consuelo Vanderbilt described her two children with the 9th Duke of Marlborough as "the heir and the spare."

-Charlotte's 5th birthday is being celebrated Saturday with a necessarily low-key party, likely at the family's Anmer Hall estate in Norfolk, where the Duke and Duchess of Cambridge are riding out the physical distancing advisories implemented due to the COVID-19 pandemic.
-The pre-kindergartner happens to have been born to the generation that in many respects has already been tasked with ensuring that the British royal family remains relevant for the foreseeable future and useful in a way that it didn't need to worry about being 100 years ago.
+Charlotte, who turns 8 May 2, happens to have been born to the generation that in many respects has already been tasked with ensuring that the British royal family remains relevant for the foreseeable future and useful in a way that it didn't need to worry about being 100 years ago.

-The queen, Charlotte's great-grandmum, remains a revered, symbolically unifying figure at 94, and in her 68-year reign she has pretty much seen it all, globally and within her own family, as the monarchy's influence has expanded and contracted over time.
+The queen, Charlotte's great-grandmum, was a revered, symbolically unifying figure, and in her 70-year reign she pretty had much seen it all, globally and within her own family, as the monarchy's influence expanded and contracted over time.

-Prince Charles, 72, is poised to become king when need be, and when that happens, William will become the Prince of Wales (the title historically given to the eldest son of the sovereign) and first in line to the throne.
+King Charles III ascended the throne when his mother died in Sept.
+2022 and William became the Prince of Wales (the title historically given to the eldest son of the sovereign) and first in line to the throne.

 When Charlotte was born in 2015, in a post-Succession to the Crown Act world, much was made of her spare-heir status.
 Commentary flooded in as to how she could avoid being too much like, well... like her Uncle Harry, who had a famously rocky young-adulthood, acting "more army than prince" as he himself would characterize his behavior.
 (Later, he opened up about how unresolved anger and depression stemming from Princess Diana's death when he was 12 affected his behavior.)